helloitsjoe/webpack-cache-memory-leak/README.md

 Here's where this is different from https://github.com/helloitsjoe/webpack-memory-leak:

 Find and open the `(string)` constructor in the snapshot diff, it should be the first or second item when sorting by retained size or size delta.
-You should see multiple copies of the same strings, including source files (`react` and `react-dom`) used in `src/react-loader.js`, and this string from `EvalDevToolPlugin`:
+You should see multiple copies of the same strings, including source files (`react` and `react-dom`) used in `src/react-loader.js`, and this string from `EvalDevToolModulePlugin`:

 ```
 /* * ATTENTION: The "eval" devtool has been used (maybe by default in mode: "development") ...